ringpackages/squarespuzzle/README.md

 ## Author

-	This game is developed by Gal Zsolt
+	This game is developed by Majdi Sobain